 Dog probiotics – what are they, and how can they help?

 If your dog has delicate digestion, it’s likely that you’ve been on the look-out for ways to soothe their sensitive tummy.
-Maybe you’ve tried special diets, or visited your vet?
+Maybe you’ve tried special diets, pet foods, or visited your vet?
 But did you know that dog probiotics can play a role too?
-So what are probiotics, and how can they support your dog’s digestion…?
+So what are probiotics, and how can they support your dog’s digestive system?

-Every animal – be it dog, cat, human or elephant! – has a whole host of friendly microbes living in their gut.
-At birth, these bacteria are in perfect balance, and do an amazing job of digesting food, fighting off pathogens, making nutrients and vitamins, slowing down cells that are growing out of control, and boosting the immune system.
+Every animal – be it dog, cat, human or elephant! – has a whole host of friendly microbes living in their gut and digestive tract.
+At birth, these bacteria are in perfect balance and do an amazing job of digesting food, fighting off pathogens, making nutrients and vitamins, slowing down cells that are growing out of control, and boosting the immune system.

 But as your dog (or cat or elephant) grows, life can knock the clever system at work in the gut, off-balance.
 This can be caused by things like: